NICxKMS/ETH_AVAX_INTER_MOD_3/README.md

 # GameToken Smart Contract

 ## Simple Overview
 This project implements a custom ERC20 token called `GameToken` using the OpenZeppelin library.
-The smart contract includes functionalities to mint new tokens, burn existing tokens, and transfer tokens, all while enforcing ownership rules.
+The smart contract includes functionalities to register players, mint new tokens for registered players, burn tokens from registered players, and transfer tokens between registered players, all while enforcing ownership rules.

 ## Description
 GameToken is an ERC20-compliant smart contract developed in Solidity.
 It leverages OpenZeppelin's robust libraries to ensure security and reliability.
-The contract features public functions for minting (`recharge`), burning (`redeem`), and transferring tokens, with specific permissions enforced by the `onlyOwner` modifier.
+The contract features public functions for registering players, minting tokens, burning tokens, transferring tokens, and querying player token balances, with specific permissions enforced by the `onlyOwner` modifier.

 ### Key Features
 - **ERC20 Compliance**: Inherits standard ERC20 functionality from OpenZeppelin.
 - **Ownership Management**: Utilizes OpenZeppelin's `Ownable` contract to manage contract ownership.
+- **Player Registration**: Allows the contract owner to register players.
 - **Decimal Customization**: Overrides the `decimals` function to set the token decimals to zero.
-- **Minting and Burning**: Allows the owner to mint (`recharge`) new tokens and any holder to burn (`redeem`) their tokens.
+- **Minting and Burning**: Allows the owner to mint tokens for registered players and any registered player to burn their tokens.
-- **Custom Transfer Function**: Overrides `transferFrom` to use the inherited function from OpenZeppelin.
+- **Transfer Function**: Allows registered players to transfer tokens to other registered players.

 ### Key Functions and Statements
 - **`require`**: Ensures conditions are met before executing certain functions, reverting the transaction if conditions are not met.